Stirbnix/kbdbacklight/README.md

 ```
 make
 ```
-If you use systemd then you can install the programm and service with
+If you use systemd then you can install the program and service with
 ```
 make install
 ```